JohnMarzulli/StratuxHud/readme.md

 The HudConfig depends on the StratuxHud

+#### Development Env

+You may need to create a new venv from the repo root using `python -m venv .venv`

+Additionally, you may need to execute a command similar to `source /home/johnm/git/StratuxHud/.venv/bin/activate.fish` from your development terminal.

 #### 7.2.1 Upgrading From v1.7

 If you are compiling from source code and upgrading from V1.7, some additional steps will need to be taken.